openbmc/openbmc/poky/documentation/ref-manual/variables.rst

    :term:`NO_GENERIC_LICENSE`
       Avoids QA errors when you use a non-common, non-CLOSED license in a recipe.
-Packages exist, such as the linux-firmware package, with many licenses that are not in any way common.
+There are packages, such as the linux-firmware package, with many licenses that are not in any way common.
 Also, new licenses are added occasionally to avoid introducing a lot of common license files, which are only applicable to a specific package.